zhaozeq/tiny-listener/README.md

 })
 ```

-Or by passing a list of HTML elements [(see full demo)](https://github.com/zenorocha/good-listener/blob/master/demo/nodelist.html).
+Or by passing a list of HTML elements

 ```js
 var anchors = document.querySelectorAll("a")